An expat guide to healthcare and health insurance in Thailand

-In order to find which one is the best health insurance in Thailand for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Portugal, alongside other parameters.
+In order to find which one is the best health insurance in Thailand for you, it is important to consider several aspects such as your medical history, your age, your specific needs in terms of medical cover, your situation in Thailand, alongside other parameters.

 How much does healthcare cost in Thailand?

 A consultation with a private GP or specialist will generally cost between 500 and 3,000 bahts (£12 – £72*).
 The price varies in relation to your condition and also the pricing of the medical centre in which you are seen.

 The price of a dental crown is around 15,000 and 25,000 bahts (£360 – £600).

 The cost of an overnight stay varies depending upon the type of room and the medical centre you have chosen.
 For a private room including basic services (nurse, meals etc) you would be billed between 3,000 and 20,000 bahts (£72 – £480).
 For luxury rooms, often known as “royal”, “deluxe” and “VIP” rooms, the cost would be between 20,000 and 70,000 bahts (£480- £1,675).

 It is important to note that many hospitals will ask for a deposit upon your admission if you don’t have medical insurance.
 This deposit can be between 20,000 and 300,000 bahts (£480- £7,200) depending on your condition, the medical centre and the type of room you have chosen.

 Such as with any type of health insurance, the price of a medical insurance for expats in Thailand varies greatly depending on the personal situation, the age, the medical history of each individual as well as other parameters.
 If you would like to have an idea of the cost of private health insurance for Thailand, we can prepare for you a personalised comparison of different international health insurance plans.
 Contact us today for your free health insurance comparison.